nanocofactory/monettes/README.md

 NEUROCOMPUTATION:

-Neurocomputation (distinguished from  neurocomputing) is quantum-perceptual (measurement-based and adiabatic/unitary) human/social computation that:
+Neurocomputation (distinguished from  neurocomputing) is quantum-perceptual - incl. both measurement-based and adiabatic/unitary - human/social computation that:

 1 - computes homomorphisms (in topological benefit spaces of values) rather than functions (in metric feature spaces of products);<br>
 2 - carries by corecursion (over simplicial sets/complexes as objects) rather than by recursion (over graphs/networks as objects);<br>